ltgoslo/norwegian-analogies/README.md

-# Norwegian Analogy Test Set
+# The Norwegian Analogy Test Set

 This repository holds the Norwegian Analogy Test Set, created for the purpose of evaluating distributional semantic models.
 The test set was created through the translation and modification